ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/uri.rst

 .. method:: uri_to_assoc([$n = 3[, $default = array()]])

-  This function lets you turn URI segments into an associative array of key/value pairs.
+  This method lets you turn URI segments into an associative array of key/value pairs.
 Consider this URI::

     index.php/user/search/name/joe/location/UK/gender/male

-  Using this function you can turn the URI into an associative array with this prototype::
+  Using this method you can turn the URI into an associative array with this prototype::

     [array]